On the homogenization of partial integro-differential-algebraic equations: Introduction

+The concept of $G$-convergence can be formulated in an abstract Hilbert space setting, see \cite[p.74]{Gcon1} (see also Section \ref{section: hom} in this paper).
+More precisely, given a sequence of continuously invertible operators $(A_n)_n$ its $G$-limit is an invertible operator $B$, if $(A_n^{-1})_n$ converges to $B^{-1}$ in the weak operator topology.
+In this general setting, it is unclear how to derive a more explicit expression for $B$.
+The notion of two-scale convergence uses a $L^2$-setting and does not apply to general Hilbert spaces.
+For a possible way of dealing with specific non-periodic coefficients, we refer to the generalization of two-scale convergence in \cite{Nguetseng2003,Nguetseng2004}.

+Here we provide an alternative way of discussing homogenization problems, which was introduced in \cite{Waurick2011,Waurick,WK2011} with (substantial) extensions in \cite{Waurick2012,W2013FP,W2014F,W2014G,W2013}.
+The idea bases on results of \cite{PicPhy,Picard}.
+In \cite{PicPhy,Picard}, a functional analytic Hilbert space framework is developed, which serves to derive a unified solution theory for many equations of mathematical physics.
+In this exposition, we will use the term \emph{evolutionary equations} to refer to the class described in \cite{PicPhy,Picard}.
+Note that evolutionary equations cover for example equations from thermoelasticity (\cite{MPTW2014}) or equations with dynamic boundary conditions (\cite{PSTW2015}) or equations typical in control theory with unbounded control and observation operators (\cite{PTW2014}).

+Next, we sketch the functional analytic set up of evolutionary equations.
+For a given forcing term $f$, we consider

-Here $\partial_0$ is a realization of the time-derivative as a normal \emph{continuously invertible} operator, $A$ is a skew-selfadjoint operator in some Hilbert space $H$ modelling the spatial derivatives and $f$ is a given right-hand side.
-We assume here that $\s M$ may be represented as a function of $\partial_0^{-1}$.
-This leads to time-translation-invariant and causal material laws.
-We may substitute the constitutive relation \eqref{eq:int_2} into \eqref{eq:int_1} to give
+Here $\partial_t$ is a realization of the time-derivative as a normal \emph{continuously invertible} operator, $A$ is a skew-selfadjoint operator in some Hilbert space $H$ modeling the spatial derivatives.
+We want to solve \eqref{eq:int_1} for the unknown quantities $w$ and $u$.
+Clearly, the equation \eqref{eq:int_1} is under-determined.
+Thus, \eqref{eq:int_1} needs to be completed by a \emph{constitutive relation} or \emph{material law} $\s M$, being a continuous linear operator in time-space, which links $w$ and $u$ via

-This way of considering partial differential equations may be unusual.
-However, this point of view gives a convenient way to discuss many problems in homogenization theory in a unified manner.
-Indeed, the material coefficients $\s M$ consist of the conductivity matrix if one dicusses the heat equation or the electric permittivity, the conductivity and the magnetic permeability in case of Maxwell's equations.
-Thus, the discussion of homogenization problems in this setting boils down to the discussion of stability under perturbations of $\s M$ in a suitable topology in equation \eqref{eq:int_3}.
+Hence, we solve the equation for $u$.
+In applications, the operator $\s M$ describes the material's properties, hence the name `material law': The operator $\s M$ consists of the inverse of the conductivity $\kappa$ if one discusses the heat equation.
+More precisely, the heat equation fits into \eqref{eq:int_3} with the settings

+where $\theta$ and $q$ are the heat and heat flux, respectively, and $Q$ is some external heat source.
+Indeed, with these setting, \eqref{eq:int_3} reads